 - 1 carton (16 ounces) frozen whipped topping, thawed

-- 1 package (7 ounces) flaked coconut, toasted
+- 1 package (7 ounces) sweetened shredded coconut, toasted

 - Drain pineapple, reserving juice; set the pineapple aside.
 Prepare cake batter according to package directions, substituting pineapple juice for the water (add water if necessary for the required measurement).
 Bake as directed in a greased 13-in. x 9-in. pan.
 Cool.